lyndon025/playtested/src/content/article/2023-05-30-a-waifu-rogue-like-strategy-without-gacha-elements--first-impressions---prime-of-flames.md

 ---
-title: "A waifu rogue-like strategy WITHOUT gacha elements! | First Impressions - Prime of Flames"
+author: lyndonguitar
+category: Review
-description: "Prime of Flames is an roguelike strategy game that seamlessly blends elements of turn-based strategy and party role-playing elements, creating a captivating gameplay experience.
+description: Prime of Flames is an roguelike strategy game that seamlessly blends elements of turn-based strategy and party role-playing elements, creating a captivating gameplay experience.
 Developed by Indie devs Rayka Studio, this title offers a plethora of engaging features, diverse character choices, and waifu characters.
-Surprisingly, it’s not a gacha game!"
+Surprisingly, it’s not a gacha game!
+featured: false
 pubDate: 2023-05-30
-author: "lyndonguitar"
-category: "Review"
-tags: ["taptap", "prime-of-flames"]
+tags:
-featured: false
+- taptap
+- prime-of-flames
-thumb: ""
+thumb: ''
+title: A waifu rogue-like strategy WITHOUT gacha elements! | First Impressions - Prime of Flames
 ---

 Prime of Flames is an roguelike strategy game that seamlessly blends elements of turn-based strategy and party role-playing elements, creating a captivating gameplay experience.
 Developed by Indie devs Rayka Studio, this title offers a plethora of engaging features, diverse character choices, and waifu characters.
 Surprisingly, it’s not a gacha game!